 10 Important Statistics of Voice Search

 1: According to Marry Meeker’s report, voice search has grown by 35 % till 2016.
-So far to the best of my knowledge, this seems to be the most updated stats on voice search from a credible source.
+To the best of my knowledge, it seems to be the most updated stats on voice search from a credible source.
 I could not find if Google has released the latest data on VS.

 2: Last year, 58% of people used voice search to look for information on local businesses and 27% proceeded to visit the website of a local business.
 (Source: Brightlocal )

 3: Voice search (as compared to text) is 3 times more likely to be a local search.
 It means the user is looking for something close by such as a beauty parlor, restaurant real estate agent or money exchange etc. (SOURCE: SEARCH ENGINE WATCH)

 4: On mobile devices, 20 % of all search queries are voice-based.
 (Source: GOOGLE )

 5: Voice shopping will increase from $ 2 Billion to $40 Billion by 2022 (Source: OC&C Consultant.)

 6: Here is an interesting one 🙂 Google has injected 2,865 romance novels into its AI system to improve its conversational search abilities.
 (Source: Buzzfeed NEWS)

 7: 50 % OF ALL SEARCHES WILL BE VOICE SEARCHES by 2022 (Source: COMSCORE)